Evagrius Ponticus: Logismoi

 The most prominent feature of his research was a system of categorizing various forms of temptation.
 He developed a comprehensive list in AD 375 of eight evil thoughts (λογισμοὶ), or eight terrible temptations, from which all sinful behavior springs.
 This list was intended to serve a diagnostic purpose: to help readers identify the process of temptation, their own strengths and weaknesses, and the remedies available for overcoming temptation.

 Evagrius stated that "The first thought of all is that of love of self; after this, the eight."

-The eight patterns of evil thought are gluttony, lust, greed, sadness, acedia [despondency], anger, vainglory, pride.
+The eight patterns of evil thought are gluttony, lust, greed, sadness, acedia [despondency], anger, vainglory, and pride.
+The Greek and Syriac terms for Evagrius' canonical eight logismoi are:

 Some two centuries later in 590 AD, Pope Gregory I, "Pope Gregory The Great" would revise this list to form the more commonly known Seven Deadly Sins, where Pope Gregory the Great combined acedia (despondency) with tristitia (sorrow), calling the combination the sin of sloth; vainglory with pride; and added envy to the list of "Seven Deadly Sins".

 Apatheia

-In Evagrius' time, the Greek word apatheia was used to refer to a state of being without passion.
+In Evagrius's time, the Greek word apatheia was used to refer to a state of being without passion.
 Evagrius wrote: "A man in chains cannot run.
 Nor can the mind that is enslaved to passion see the place of spiritual prayer.
 It is dragged along and tossed by these passion-filled thoughts and cannot stand firm and tranquil."